 Nature is a different world, from our cars, our houses, our ambitions.
 Noise.
 Vibration.
 On one side of me, I hear engines speeding down the highway.
 On the other side, there is a workshop- a wood shop.
-I hear the saws, and in between these boundaries, is just enough space for the world to be wild.
+I hear the saws.
+In between these boundaries, is just enough space for the world to be wild.

-Sitting in a large meadow, in a back yard for renters, the sun bounces back and forth between horizons.
-Time messures all that reside in the middle; the squirrel, the quail, me, the human.
+Sitting in a large meadow, the back yard for renters, the sun bounces back and forth between horizons, measuring time and all that reside in the middle; the squirrel, the quail, lion, the human.
 Here I am, and how have I adapted in nature, as good as the millipede, the blue jay, the gopher?
 No.

-Trees chatter as much as insects on the ground, noise transitions to a soft song.
+Trees chatter as insects do, whispering noise transitions to a soft song.
 Four paws gather under bush, wings swoop and collect, little claws bury and dig up.
-Small citizens of the earth weave harmony in its changing cycles.
+Small citizens of the earth weave harmony under changing cycles.
 When I go to gather and collect, harmony is lost behind dead smiles in grocery lines, behind irritations never set right.
-When I go to bury and dig up, it’s called therapy.
+When we go to bury and dig up, it’s called therapy.

 As a participant in nature, how do I sing the bird’s song in this place I live- called society where the electric wisp of nature translates into tall glowing street lights.
 What voice do I use here, here in the meadow- the silent one.
 Being less here, is being more, perhaps even one day, my footprint will fit into this grassy small space.

 Gravity reminds me that the earth moves along an axis.
 Not too far, not too close, and too mysterious for billions of inhabitants to understand.
 We take on the knowledge of nature, shown through earth’s forces, and us in our libraries.